 4. What made your brand famous in the first place?

-e.g. Adidas – strove for excellence from the word go.
-It was established in 1924 with the mission to provide athletes with the best equipment and it delivered gold Olympic winners in 1928 and 1936
+e.g. Adidas strove for excellence from the word go.
+It was established in 1924 with the mission to provide athletes with the best equipment and it delivered Olympic gold for its athletes in 1928 and 1936.

 5. What’s truly distinctive about the brand personality, if anything?